This course was designed with input from regional aerospace partners to give you the industry relevant skills needed to become a technical specialist.

 As a student engineer, you'll start your professional journey towards becoming an incorporated or chartered engineer from day one.
 You'll learn by doing, applying and revisiting your early skills through embedded project weeks and development of digital and physical prototypes, as you would in practice.

 As a graduate, you'll be set for a career in the aerospace industry.
-You'll have exciting career prospects, from working on the design and manufacture of civil and military aircraft, to working with helicopters and jet engines.
+You'll have exciting career prospects, working on the design and manufacture of civil and military aircraft, to working with helicopters and jet engines.